enonic/old-xp-doc/doc/appendix/upgrade/6-0-upgrade.rst

 There are changes to the repositories in version 6.0

-In the provided toolbox, there are a task ´´upgrade´´ that will do the necessary changes to your data.
+In the provided toolbox, there is a task ``upgrade`` that will do the necessary changes to your data.

 To upgrade your 5.3.1 installation, execute the following steps:

- 1. Dump your 5.3.1 installation by the toolbox ´´dump´´ tool
+ 1. Dump your 5.3.1 installation with the toolbox ``dump`` tool
- 2. Upgrade the dump with toolbox ´´upgrade´´
+ 2. Upgrade the dump with toolbox ``upgrade``
- 3. Load the repository into a new instance of Enonix XP.
+ 3. Load the repository into a new instance of Enonix XP with the toolbox ``load`` tool

 Portal